-Mean VIP3A concentration Fresh weight (μg/gm) Dry weight (μg/gm)
+Mean VIP3A concentration Fresh weight (μg/g) Dry weight (μg/g)

 Whole plant 1-13 1-73

 Leaves 3-22 5-118

 Squares <4 <17

 Roots <2 <7

 Bolls <1 <9

-For all test locations, mean VIP3A concentration measured in seeds (Table 6) were ca. 3 $\mu$ g/g on a fresh weight and dry weight basis.
-The VIP3A concentration measured in pollen was ca. 1 $\mu$ g/g air dried pollen.
-The values reported were not corrected for extraction efficiency however, the estimated extraction efficiencies for the VIP3A quantitation method ranged from ca. 80-90% across the various plant tissues analysed.
+For all test locations, mean VIP3A concentration measured in seeds (Table 6) were ca. 3 μg/g on a fresh weight and dry weight basis.
+The VIP3A concentration measured in pollen was ca. 1 μg/g air dried pollen.
+The values reported were not corrected for extraction efficiency however, the estimated extraction efficiencies for the VIP3A quantitation method ranged from 80-90% across the various plant tissues analysed.

 APH4 was either not detectable in most COT102 plant tissues or the levels were too low to quantify.
-Pollen was the only tissue in which quantifiable levels, ca. 2.3 $\mu$ g APH4/g air dried pollen, were measured.
+Pollen was the only tissue in which quantifiable levels, ca. 2.3 μ g APH4/g air dried pollen, were measured.
+Refined oil was not tested specifically for APH4 protein.